Housing boom in most of the US could ease shortage, but cost is still a problem

 “If our population grows while our housing stock remains steady, homeownership will be a luxury reserved only for those at the top.
 That is untenable,” Murphy said.

-Like SC Daily Gazette, Stateline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
-Stateline maintains editorial independence.
-Contact Editor Scott S. Greenberger for questions: info@stateline.org.
-Follow Stateline on Facebook and Twitter.

-Read more Stateline coverage of how communities across the country are trying to create more affordable housing.

-The post Housing boom in most of the US could ease shortage, but cost is still a problem appeared first on SC Daily Gazette.
+The post Housing boom in most of the US could ease shortage, but cost is still a problem appeared first on Oklahoma Voice.